Funded education and training programs

 Become a teacher’s aid

-CHC30221 Certificate III in School Based Education Support
+CHC30221 Certificate III in School Based Education Support – Starts March 2024

 This accredited qualification prepares you for roles as a Teacher’s Aid, Education Support Worker, School Support Officer, Literacy Support Worker or Education Assistant in the education services sector.
+This program is delivered twice a year, contact YCC for the next start date.

 Work in aged care